 Many PMs talk about product adoption as the collective sum of individual feature adoption.
 Others speak in philosophical terms (e.g. product adoption is the difference between a product someone “has to” use, and a product they love to use), but without an actual plan to measure and track changes over time.
 At its core, product adoption involves five foundational elements:

 1. Establishing metrics: What should you measure in order to assess product adoption, what do these metrics represent about users, and what benchmarks can you use for comparison?
 There are plenty of product metrics to choose from, but we recommend tracking app retention, feature adoption, and stickiness.
-And while these metrics are valuable on their own, combining them into a product engagement score helps provide a singular view into product performance that can be measured over time.

 2. Collecting usage data: What events and actions do you need to monitor in your application to generate these key metrics, and how can you collect that data?
 Evaluate the analytics capabilities your team already has, and whether or not you’ll need to bring in a new tool (for which you’ll likely have the choice between instrumented analytics and codeless analytics).